 Ans.
-Hidden text is defined as one of the oldest SEO technique to enhance the ranking of a site.
-It is the text which is invisible or hidden for visitors, but the SEO engine can read it.
+Hidden text is defined as one of the oldest SEO techniques to enhance the ranking of a site.
+It is the text which is invisible or hidden from visitors, but the SEO engine can read it.

 Q94.
 Explain what article spinning is?

 Ans.
 Article spinning is a black hat SEO technique to enhance the SEO of a website.
 Here, in this strategy, one article is written in a few different copies and in such a way that each copy is considered as a new article.
 These are uploaded as a fresh article to create the illusion with low quality and repetitive content as the first article.